A real video room with a shared speech timer and a live audience verdict, right in your browser. No Zoom, no install.

 Speakers take positions, audience votes and asks questions, moderator runs the floor.

 Stream to YouTube or Twitch.
-Viewers vote and react live — they're part of the show.
+Viewers vote and react live.
+They're part of the show.

 Structured debate as a teaching format.
 Built-in timer keeps everyone on track.